mangojuicejs/mangojuice/README.md

 **`bindCommands: this`** binds all commands from User logic to lastly created model.
 It is useful for a singleton block when only one instance of a block can be present in the app.
 So it allows you to use `User.Logic.Login` command without explicitly binding it to user's model, like we did above for `SearchResults.Logic.Search` command.

+Without `bindCommands: this` you will have to write `User.Logic.Login().model(shared.user)` if you will want to login the user somewhere in the app, which is not as clean as just `User.Logic.Login`.

 ### Usege of shared block
 ```js
 // index.js